English country dancing to live music at Princeton Country Dancers

 Dance Safety Requirements for Admission to Dance

-PCD continues to adhere to the standard safety policies established for dance safety.
-The following information was most recently updated on 11/18/22, and is subject to change in light of current coronavirus news.
-This information should be reviewed if you are planning to attend a dance, and safety must be observed for admission.
-Note: PCD has had two known cases of a dancer testing positive for Covid shortly after a dance (3/26/22 and 8/27/22).
+PCD continues to adhere to the standard safety guidelines established for dance safety.
+The following information was most recently updated on 11/29/24, and is subject to change in light of current coronavirus news.
+This information should be reviewed if you are planning to attend a dance.

 Admission